tardate/LittleArduinoProjects/playground/ServoTest/README.md

 # #042 ServoTest

-Test the positioning accuracy of a servo motor driven by an Arduino
+Test the positioning accuracy of an SG90 servo motor driven by an Arduino

 [:arrow_forward: return to the LEAP Catalog](https://leap.tardate.com)